TsFreddie/rmmv_optimization/README.md

 - Rewrote `PictureZIndex.js`:
   - Sorted pictures before each render if marked dirty
   - Removed heavy and redundant sorting multiple times per frame
-- Implemented a custom FAKEFRAMES™ (picture interpolation) framework to support high refresh rate monitors:
+- Implemented a custom FAKEFRAMES™ (picture interpolation) framework to support high refresh rate monitors
-  - Replaced the render loop to ensure consistent game speed across different monitors
+  - FAKEFRAMES™ is not a trademark.
+The ™ symbol is for part of the feature name for comedic effect.

 For a detailed explanation of the optimization techniques, see: [The Brutal Optimization of RPG Maker MV](https://tsdo.in/blog/optimizing-rmmv/)